The Best running backpacks

 Looking for the best trail running backpack?
 Let us introduce you to the Salomon trailblazer 20-litre pack.

-With 8 more litres than the Phantom 12 and 5 more than the Adventurelite 15, the trailblazer 20 is ideal for those carrying a lot of kit, whether a jacket, an extra pair of shoes, snacks, or a change of clothes.
+With 8 more litres than the Phantom 12 and 2 more than the VENTURELITE 18, the trailblazer 20 is ideal for those carrying a lot of kit, carrying water, a jacket, an extra pair of shoes, snacks, or a change of clothes.

 And if that’s not good enough, the pack is also compatible with hydration sleeves, allowing you to stay focused on your run without stopping to refuel.